 Feedback received is being considered alongside the data evidence collated as part of the LCWIP development process, to help shape and create an updated network plan and identify potential concept plans of infrastructure for inclusion in the final draft LCWIP.

-There will be further opportunity to provide feedback on the final draft LCWIP later in 2022, and a summary of engagement will be available to view on this page.
+There will be further opportunity to provide feedback on the final draft LCWIP in 2023, and a summary of engagement will be available to view on this page.